plausible/docs/docs/export-stats.md

 Select your date range in the top right to view the specific time period.
 Then click on the "**Download**" icon on the right hand side of the main graph to download your stats.

+The data is exported as a zip file containing CSV files for each of the metrics displayed on the dashboard.

-The data export includes daily stats for the number of visitors, the number of pageviews, bounce rate percentage and visit duration in seconds.
-It can be exported to a CSV file.
+For example, **visitors.csv** includes daily stats for the number of visitors, the number of pageviews, bounce rate percentage and visit duration in seconds.
 The format is like this:

 | Date       | Visitors | Pageviews | Bounce Rate | Visit Duration |
 |------------|----------| --------- | ----------- | -------------- |